Login Username: Password: Forgot Username? | Forgot Password?

 Hometown: Canton, Ohio

-Sea Pines Teaching Staff Professional, Josh Myers, has been with the Racquet Club since 2002 after spending 6 months on staff with the Van der Meer Tennis Academy.
+Sea Pines Teaching Staff Professional Josh Myers has been with the Racquet Club since 2002 after spending 6 months on staff with the Van der Meer Tennis Academy.
 Josh is in charge of the morning Junior Stroke and Drill programs during the Spring and Summer.
+In addition, Josh manages the day to day operations of the Racquet Club and pro shop and is the assistant coach of the Hilton Head Prepartory School's girls tennis team.
 His experience on the court started back in Ohio as the Assistant Head Professional at the Shady Hollow Country Club and Summer Staff Professional at the Hall of Fame Tennis and Fitness Center.

 An Academic All-American at Baldwin-Wallace College, Josh graduated summa cum laude with a degree in business administration.
 He holds a PTR certification with a Professional rating.